Rachit072/Food_App/README.md

 Search restaurants by name
 ## Tech stack used : CSS, React & Redux.

-#3 Description:  A Food ordering website that utilizes Swiggy's API
+## Description:
+A platform for ordering food online that integrates with Swiggy's API, enabling users to browse a diverse selection of restaurants and conveniently place orders for their preferred meals.